Repair, Replace, And Restore Your Teeth

 Damaged or decayed teeth can cause you pain and even lead to tooth loss.
 At Heritage

-Dental we focus on repairing and maintaining your smile using a variety of advanced methods
+Dental Care we focus on repairing and maintaining your smile using a variety of advanced methods

 - Composite fillings

 - Full or partial dentures